DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/StyleHelper/SH-Object-Label-Table-Styles.md

 # Style Data Support: Object, Label, and Table Styles

 Style Helper displays the Civil 3D object styles, label styles, and table styles data in a table interface, where each row represents a style and each column shows a property.
 You can edit many of these properties directly within the table interface.
-Some properties are read only and can not be edited, the interface does not allow to edit them.
+Some properties are read only and cannot be edited, the interface does not allow you to edit them.

 ## Overview